thinkUXca/jekyll-now/_posts/2017-09-25-form-design-ux-part-iii-reducing-perceived-costs.md

 # Types of Perceived Costs #

-There are three types of costs that a user incurs when filling out a form:
+There are two types of costs that a user incurs when deciding whether or not fill out a form:
 * Time
-* Effort
 * Information (privacy)

 **Time is related to form length and field types.**
 * Single vs. multi-page forms
 * Field types: text input, textareas, dropdowns, etc.

-**Information is related to how a person perceives the value of their information:**
+**Information is related to a person's privacy values:**
 * Types of information requested
   * Name, email, phone number, address, etc.

 ## Perceived Cost: Time ##